-Stephanie Lin Hsu is the Founding Director of Yakima Music en Acción (YAMA), Yakima, Washington’s El Sistema program that launched in 2013.
-Prior to her training through NEC’s Sistema Fellows Program, Stephanie worked as an educator and organizer in the northeast, where she served as a member of the faculty at CITYterm at The Masters School, an innovative lab school in Dobbs Ferry, New York; as an organizer and advisor with Chinatown Youth Initiatives in Manhattan’s Chinatown; and with other social-justice-through-the-arts ventures including the Chester Children’s Chorus and the Chester Education Foundation (PA), and Art for Change (NY).
+Stephanie Lin Hsu is the Founding Director of Yakima Music en Acción (YAMA), Yakima, Washington’s El Sistema program launched in 2013.
+Prior to her training through NEC’s Sistema Fellows Program, Stephanie worked as an educator and organizer in the northeast, where she served as a member of the faculty at CITYterm at The Masters School, an innovative lab school in Dobbs Ferry, New York; as a youth organizer with Chinatown Youth Initiatives in Manhattan’s Chinatown; and with other social-justice-through-the-arts ventures including the Chester Children’s Chorus and the Chester Education Foundation (PA), and Art for Change (NY).

-Stephanie performs actively in Yakima as a violist of the Yakima Symphony Orchestra; as a co-founding member of La Cantina, an eclectic Latin music group; with Yakima’s Son Jarocho group Cazador; and, of course, with the YAMA Orchestra.
+Stephanie performs in Yakima as a violist of the Yakima Symphony Orchestra; as a co-founding member of La Cantina, an eclectic Latin music group; and, of course, with the YAMA Orchestra.

 Photo: Linda Wang